ArkadSt/minecraft-instance-manager-cli/README.md

 # minecraft_instance_manager
 This program makes possible to have multiple instances of Minecraft with their own set of mods, resourcepacks, etc.

-*Special thanks to my friend, Tomás Henrique Strotsjak Barata, who has helped me in testing this software.*
+*Special thanks to my friend, Tomás Henrique Strotsjak Barata, who has helped me in testing this software.*\
+*Updated by rain*
 ## Launch

 You need Python3 (https://www.python.org/downloads/) in order to run this program.